-- Paper type the type of paper will determine what media you can use in your book.
+- Size smaller sketchbooks travel more easily and can feel less intimidating than books with very large pages, but on the flip side a small book might feel cramped. - Paper type the type of paper will determine what media you can use in your book.
 Most sketchbooks will give recommendations for media: drawing, dry media, mixed media, watercolor, etc. The weight of the paper will also be indicated.
 Heavier paper withstands more abuse and can take wetter media.
-If you want to use watercolor, look for the heaviest paper you can find.
+For watercolor, look for the heaviest paper you can find.
 My favorite weight is 140 lb.
 Books with acid free or pH neutral paper will give the best longevity for your pages. - Binding your own book or working on loose pages is also an option.
 Loose pages can be kept separate or they can be pasted onto the pages of any sketchbook, giving even the humblest book many more possibilities.